kleineluka/backlace/README.md

 ## Attributions 🎨
 - This shader was originally a fork of the [Toony Standard Rebuild](https://github.com/VRLabs/Toony-Standard-Rebuild) shader by VRLabs, which is under the MIT license.
 However, essentially all of that code has been replaced, removed, or rewritten.
 - Various lighting modes are derived from other projects, specifically [Poiyomi Toon](https://github.com/poiyomi/PoiyomiToonShader), [lilToon/OpenLit](https://github.com/lilxyzw/lilToon), and [Mochies Unity Shaders](https://github.com/MochiesCode/Mochies-Unity-Shaders/).
-Thesse are all under the MIT license and usages are limited to lighting modes with those names (ex. \"Poi Custom\", \"OpenLit\", \"Mochies\").
+Thesse are all under the MIT license and code references are limited to lighting modes with those names (ex. \"Poi Custom\", \"OpenLit\", \"Mochies\").
-- The 2D effect in the Fun variant is inspired directly by [Lyuma's Waifu2D Shader](https://github.com/lyuma/LyumaShader), which is under the MIT license.
+- The \"Flatten Model\" effect is inspired directly by [Lyuma's Waifu2D Shader](https://github.com/lyuma/LyumaShader), which is under the MIT license.
 Although  please note it is simplified and their code is better if a flat model is purely the goal of your project!
-- AudioLink features, and a lot of the boilerplate code in `Backlace_AudioLink.cginc`, are from [AudioLink](https://github.com/llealloo/audiolink), which is under a modified MIT license.
 - Original inspiration for the Raymarched SSR feature came from [orel1's SSR module](github.com/orels1/orels-Unity-Shaders), which is an implementation of [Mochie's](https://github.com/MochiesCode/Mochies-Unity-Shaders/) fork of ERROR.mdl's SSR.
 Both are under MIT licenses.
 While Backlace's idea stemmed from there, the implementation here is much simpler and modified.
+- AudioLink features, and a lot of the boilerplate code in `Backlace_AudioLink.cginc`, are from [AudioLink](https://github.com/llealloo/audiolink), which is under a modified MIT license.
+- Third-party features such as [LTCGI](https://github.com/PiMaker/ltcgi) and [Super Plug Shader](https://vrcfury.com/sps/) are unassociated projects, under their own licenses, and require separate installation.
-- Default textures (ex. ramps and noises) are from a variety of sources online, such as [Perlin Noise Maker](http://kitfox.com/projects/perlinNoiseMaker/), [OpenGameArt](https://opengameart.org/), and [Booth Matcap Pack 2](https://booth.pm/ja/items/5755167).
+- Default textures (ex. ramps and noises) are from a variety of sources online, notably [Perlin Noise Maker](http://kitfox.com/projects/perlinNoiseMaker/), [OpenGameArt](https://opengameart.org/), and [Booth Matcap Pack 2](https://booth.pm/ja/items/5755167).
-- The name is inspired by Miss Idiot Angel (literally me).
+- The name is inspired by a certain vulgar and promiscious angel. (｡♥‿♥｡)